asanch25/StG-How-To/docs/source/dataaq.rst

     cmake install

 After running these commands in the terminal within the evt2root directory, evt2root should be ready.
-For the next step you need to :code:`module load root` the latest version of root. :code:`cd ..` out of the evt2root directory go into the :code:`root_binaries` directory where you have the :code:`convert.sh` script.
+For the next step you need to :code:`module load root` the latest version of root. :code:`cd ..` out of the evt2root directory and go into the :code:`root_binaries` directory where you have the :code:`convert.sh` script.
 Once you are there,

 .. code-block:: console